whitneyburton/portfolios/students/1505/dmitry-vizersky/20151120-dmitry-vizersky-m4.markdown

 Max and I teamed up for two weeks to build a wicked awesome version of the classic game, Snake!
 We TDD'd the whole way and only hooked up HTML5 canvas after we finished all of the business intelligence.
 We had a total of 46 passing unit tests by the time we finished.

-* Functional Expectations: 3, Application is fully playable without crashes or bugs
+* Functional Expectations: 3
-* Test-Driven Development: 4, Application is broken into components which are well tested in both isolation and integration
+* Test-Driven Development: 4
-* Breaking Logic into Components: 3, Application effectively breaks logical components apart but breaks the principle of SRP
+* Breaking Logic into Components: 3
-* Fundamental JavaScript & Style**: 3, Application shows strong effort towards organization, content, and refactoring
+* Fundamental JavaScript & Style: 3

 #### Feedback To Me From Max

-Hey dude.
-I pretty much agree with your analysis.
 I appreciated that you understood that I had to do a lot of job stuff during the project, and I think I learned a lot and we ended up writing good code by the end despite this.
 I think the only thing that could have made or project better would have been if Steve gave us that OO talk before the project started instead of three days after.
 Once we got on the right track everything was fine.

+### Individual Projects

-#### Are You Web-Scale?
+#### Bro You Web-Scale?

 * [GitHub URL](https://github.com/Dmitry1007/keevah)
 * [Link To App](https://scale-up-keevah.herokuapp.com/)